-PepsiCo Inc. (PEP) received regulatory approval from the China’s Ministry of Commerce for its plan to swap its bottling operations in China for a stake in Tingyi (Cayman Islands) Holding Corp.’s beverage business.
+PepsiCo Inc. (PEP:US) received regulatory approval from the China’s Ministry of Commerce for its plan to swap its bottling operations in China for a stake in Tingyi (Cayman Islands) Holding Corp.’s beverage business.

 The approval was given today, Tingyi Chief Financial Officer Frank Lin said over the phone.
 Calls to the office of the Ministry of Commerce and Jennifer James, Pepsico’s spokeswoman in Hong Kong, weren’t answered.